andersonopt/website/content/why-anderson.md

 ### All Your Data In One Place

 Stop awkwardly managing piles of data from different sources, with different file types, in multiple applications.
-We load all of your data into our platform so that you can access it with all of our workflow tools in one place.
+We load all of your data so that you access it in a single location along with all of our other tools.

 {{< /column >}} {{< column >}} {{< icon "analysis-2.svg" "star icon" "bluecircle" >}}